Conference of Parties, as a stand for COP, is one of the United Nations Framework Convention on Climate Change (UNFCCC) decision-making bodies.

 It has been revealed that some investors have already initiated the action to target the various companies in reducing greenhouse gas emissions.

 The announcement made that the European Union countries will lead the nation to zero greenhouse gas emission before the COP 26 to be organized in Glasgow, Scotland, from 31 October to 12 November 2021.
-This decision is the reflection of the healthier climate once implemented throughout the world.

-Basically, during COP 25, the revision was made on how the Paris agreement will be implemented into practice so that every nation can combat the climate change-induced effects and head towards green technology.
+During COP 25, the revision was made on how the Paris agreement will be implemented into practice so that every nation can combat the climate change-induced effects and head towards green technology.

 Moreover, it raised awareness regarding the contribution of the food systems in addressing the climate change crisis and the Sustainable Development Goals (SDGs).